AlexEidt/Quart/README.md

 Image Segmentation Animation using QuadTree concepts.

 1. Split the Image into four quadrants.
-2. Split the quadrant with the highest error into 4 quadrants.
+2. Split the quadrant with the highest error into four quadrants.
 3. Repeat N times.

 ## Images